infinum/eightshift-docs/website/docs/basics/library.md

 @import '@eightshift/frontend-libs/styles/index.scss';
 ```

-However, if you used our `wp boilerplate setup_theme` command, you are all set.
+However, if you used our `wp boilerplate init theme` command, you are all set.
 Eightshift Frontend Libs are injected in the `_shared.scss` file in your project.